finm-32900/textbook/lectures/Week2/what_is_a_task_runner.md

 Thus, a build system, by automating and standardizing various aspects of the data science workflow, can significantly mitigate these common pitfalls, leading to more efficient, reproducible, and collaborative research in data science settings.

-##  GNU Make: The most commonly used build system in the world
+##  Make: The most commonly used build system in the world
-GNU Make is a widely-used build system that, while particularly prominent in C/C++ projects, offers a versatile toolset extendable to many different programming languages and environments.
+[Make](https://en.wikipedia.org/wiki/Make_(software)), e.g. [GNU Make](https://www.gnu.org/software/make/), is a widely-used build system that, while particularly prominent in C/C++ projects, offers a versatile toolset extendable to many different programming languages and environments.
 It functions by automating complex workflows, primarily the compilation process, through the interpretation of a `Makefile`.
 This file, central to its operation, details a set of rules and dependencies that guide the build process.

-Contrary to a common misconception, GNU Make's utility is not confined to C/C++ environments.
+Contrary to a common misconception, Make's utility is not confined to C/C++ environments.
 Its capabilities are effectively applicable to a broad spectrum of programming tasks.
 For instance, it can be used to manage workflows involving scripting languages like Python or R, automate the generation of reports or data files, and even orchestrate complex data analysis pipelines.
 Its language-agnostic nature allows it to execute arbitrary shell commands, making it a powerful tool for a variety of automation tasks beyond just compilation.

-Given its widespread adoption and flexibility, GNU Make is a tool that all data scientists should be at least aware of.
+Given its widespread adoption and flexibility, Make is a tool that all data scientists should be at least aware of.
 Understanding its basic functions can significantly enhance the efficiency of managing various aspects of data science projects.
-The ability to automate repetitive tasks, ensure consistency in data processing, and manage complex dependencies makes GNU Make an invaluable asset in the toolbox of modern data scientists, regardless of their primary programming language.
+The ability to automate repetitive tasks, ensure consistency in data processing, and manage complex dependencies makes Make an invaluable asset in the toolbox of modern data scientists, regardless of their primary programming language.

 ### Makefile: The Blueprint
-A Makefile is a script utilized by GNU Make, consisting of:
+A Makefile is a script utilized by Make, consisting of:

 - **Targets**: These are usually file names, representing the output of a build process.
 - **Dependencies**: Files that need to be updated before the target can be processed.